 Reproducing an analysis requires more than just code.
 You need the original raw data, access to the appropriate programming languages, and application specific packages (and often specific versions of these packages).
 This poses a major impediment to reproducibility, even for researchers with a background in bioinformatics.
-To address this challenge, you’ll learn how to ‘containerize’ your data, scripts and software into a code timecapsule, making it easy to share and rerun an entire analysis with the push of a button.
+To address this challenge, you’ll learn how to ‘containerize’ your data, scripts and software, making it easy to share and rerun an entire analysis with the push of a button.

-- Create a reproducible R environment using the renv package
+- Create a reproducible package environment with renv

 - Discuss the basics of Docker and containerized software

 - Use Code Ocean to access the entire DIY course as a reproducible computing environment